| |

 Instructions

-1. Roast the peppers over a gas flame, on the grill, or under the broiler until the peppers are charred on all sides.
+1. Roast whole peppers over a gas flame, on the grill, or under the broiler until the surface of the peppers is charred and soft in texture on all sides.

-2. Place the charred peppers in a bowl and cover for 10 minutes.
-At this point the skins will slip off easily.
+2. Place charred peppers in a bowl and cover the bowl with plastic wrap and a kitchen towel for 10 minutes.
+This method allows the charred skins to slip off relatively easily.

 Notes